Florida man's body parts found inside alligator stomach, officials say

 CLICK HERE TO GET THE FOX NEWS APP

-Earlier in June, a 5-year-old girl was attacked by an alligator in the Florida Panhandle town of Lost Lake in Leon County.
+Earlier in June, a 5-year-old girl was attacked by an alligator in the town of Lost Lake in Leon County.
 The girl was swimming in a lake with her grandfather when she was attacked, her family said.

 The FWC warns to never feed an alligator and to "keep your distance if you see one."